Safe and Sound: 20 Foods to Avoid During Pregnancy for a Healthy Journey

-Some food should be avoided by pregnant women because they may cause foodborne illness or other problems.
-Fruits like raw oysters, undercooked meat and poultry, unwashed raw vegetables and sprouts may contain harmful bacteria that could make you very sick if you eat them while pregnant.
-These foods should be avoided during pregnancy because they could lead to an infection or other complications for both you and your baby.
+Pregnant women should avoid some food because they may cause foodborne illness or other problems.
+Fruits like raw oysters, undercooked meat and poultry, unwashed raw vegetables, and sprouts may contain harmful bacteria that could make you very sick if you eat them while pregnant.
+These foods should be avoided during pregnancy because they could lead to an infection or other complications for you and your baby.

 Foods to avoid during pregnancy – list

-- Avocado – Avocados are very high in fat, which can be harmful to a pregnant woman’s health.
-They can also be difficult to digest, which means they may cause stomach pains or nausea during pregnancy.
+- Avocado – Avocados are very high in fat, which can harm a pregnant woman’s health.
+They can also be challenging to digest, which means they may cause stomach pains or nausea during pregnancy.

 - Peaches – Peach pits contain trace amounts of cyanide, which is poisonous to humans.
 Eating a peach could cause you to get an upset stomach or feel dizzy.

 - Raw Spinach – Eating raw spinach is a bad idea, as it can contain bacteria that can cause food poisoning in pregnant women.
-You should always cook your spinach before eating it to eliminate any health risks.
+It would be best to always cook your spinach before eating it to eliminate health risks.

 - Rhubarb – Rhubarb leaves are toxic during pregnancy and shouldn’t be consumed in any form.

-- Raw Eggs – Eating raw eggs is not recommended during pregnancy because of salmonella risk.
-You should always cook your eggs before eating them or use pasteurised ones instead.
+- Raw Eggs – Eating raw eggs is not recommended during pregnancy because of the risk of salmonella.
+Always cook your eggs before eating them, or use pasteurized ones instead.

 - Raw Mushrooms – There are many different types of mushrooms, so you should always cook them before eating them to eliminate any risk of food poisoning.

-- Deli Meat – Deli meat can contain listeria, which is a bacteria that can cause miscarriage or stillbirth in pregnant women.
+- Deli Meat – Deli meat can contain listeria, a bacteria that can cause miscarriage or stillbirth in pregnant women.

 - Raw Fish – Raw fish can contain parasites, so it is best to cook it before eating.